jacoblee628/systemsproject/README.md

 **Command line (Works on all platforms):**
 1. In your console, `cd` into this folder.
-2. You can either modify the command in `run.sh` then call `./run.sh`, or run the script directly yourself:
+2. You can either modify the command in `run.sh` then simply call `./run.sh` to execute it, or modify and directly run this command yourself in console:
 ```
 python src/run.py -o "desired_trace_name.csv" -m "path/to/ER2228014 v51 ATT1 Manual As-Runs.docx" -s "data/Obsolete SRS_Test Cases_11.16 pull.csv" -p "data/1.33 PRD.xlsx" -a "data/ER2228014 v51 ATT2 Automated as-run" -v "1.33.0"
 ```